MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/telemetry-enable-application-insights.md

 ## Assign a telemetry ID to users

 To help troubleshooting problems experienced by a given Business Central user, you can assign the user a random ID that will be included in traces logged in Application Insights.
 This ID is a special GUID that's only used for telemetry.
 It will appear in the `user_Id` column in certain traces, but not all.
-It is used only in traces that Business Central service/server emits in the context of a user session.
-So, for example, traces emitted by the Web server won't  include this ID.
+Specifically, it's used only in traces that the Business Central service/server emits in the context of a user session.
+So, for example, traces that the Business Central Web server emits won't include this ID.

 By default, users aren't assigned an actual telemetry ID.
-Instead, the telemetry ID is a null GUID, like `{00000000-0000-0000-0000-000000000000} `, which isn't used in telemetry.
+Instead, the telemetry ID is a null GUID, like `{00000000-0000-0000-0000-000000000000}`, which doesn't show in telemetry.
 To assign, change, or clear the telemetry ID on a user, set the **Telemetry ID** field on the **User Card** for the user in Business Central:

 1. Sign in to Business Central using an administrator account.
 2. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Users**, and then choose the related link.